containers-ai/federatorai-operator/docs/crd_alamedaservice.md

 - Field: enableFedemeter
   - type: boolean
   - description: Federator.ai Operator will deploy Fedemeter and you must add your Fedemeter serviceAccount to privileged SecurityContextConstraints
-- Field: enableVPA
-  - type: boolean
-  - description: Federator.ai Operator will deploy admissionController/alameda-evictioner if this field is set to _true_.
-Default is _true_.
 - Field: enableGPU
   - type: boolean
   - description: Federator.ai Operator will deploy federatorai-agent-gpu if this field is set to _true_.
 Default is _true_.